Igor Musatov

 Igor Musatov (born September 23, 1987) is a Russian former professional ice hockey winger.
-He last played for Slovakian club, HC Slovan Bratislava of the Kontinental Hockey League (KHL).
+He last played for the Slovak club HC Slovan Bratislava of the Kontinental Hockey League (KHL).

 Personal life

 On June 8, 2013, Musatov wed two-time Olympic Gold medalist Rhythmic gymnast Evgenia Kanaeva.
 However, the pair has since divorced due to Igor’s alcoholic problems and violent outburst when drunk, which caused a deep strain into the pair’s marriage.

 In September 2019 he was arrested in Moscow and charged with Bitcoin fraud worth 800.000$.
 On November 2, 2020 he was sentenced to four years in a corrective labor colony by the Presnensky district court.
 He continued to deny the allegations.
 Musatov was released on parole on October 19, 2021.